jlgrimes/Wolfram-Alpha-for-Echo/README.md

 # Wolfram-Alpha-for-Echo
-a python script that hooks wolfram alpha to the amazon echo
+A python script that hooks wolfram alpha to the amazon echo.
+Works with normal questions as well as calculus :D (hopefully)